 The financial statements of the Authority and the Fund are maintained and reported in accordance with the Act and the Crown Entities Act.
 The Act requires the Authority to report to the Minister on the Fund at intervals and include any information that the Minister requires.
 In addition to the annual reports of the Authority and the Fund, information is provided to the Minister for inclusion in the Crown's budget and economic updates.
-The Government Actuary calculates the Unfunded Past Service Liabilities for inclusion in the Crown's financial statements.
+The Actuary appointed by the Authority calculates the Unfunded Past Service Liabilities for inclusion in the Crown's financial statements.

 Treasury, through the Crown Ownership Monitoring Unit (COMU), also reports to the Minister on a quarterly basis, following consultation with the Authority, on the Fund's investment performance and on key operational issues.
-COMU will be consulting with the Authority on improving the reporting to the Minister.
 Commentary on the investment activities of the Authority is also included in the Crown's annual Investment Statement.

-The Authority has introduced a Reference Portfolio (see page 7) against which the added value (before, and after, tax and investment management fees) of implementing alternative investment market exposures and the performance of active managers can be measured and reported quarterly.
-This assists the Authority in ensuring that investment management fees represent the optimal level of fees to meet the Investment Objective, as noted in the Minister's Letter of Expectation received in February 2011.
+The Authority has introduced a Reference Portfolio (see page 7) against which the added value (before and after tax and investment management fees) of implementing alternative investment market exposures and the performance of active managers can be measured and reported quarterly.
+This assists the Authority in ensuring that investment management fees represent the optimal level of fees to meet the Investment Objective.

-The Act requires that there must be conducted every five years a (independent) review of how effectively and efficiently the Authority is performing its functions under the Act.
-The second review will be undertaken in the year ended 30 June 2011 by an independent consultant appointed by the Minister.
-The review will consider:
+The Act requires that an independent review must be conducted every five years of how effectively and efficiently the Authority is performing its functions under the Act.
+The second review was undertaken in the year ended 30 June 2011 by an independent consultant appointed by the Minister.
+The review considered:

-- Whether or not, and how effectively and efficiently the Authority is performing its functions under section 15D of the Act. - Whether or not the investment policies, standards, and procedures established by the Authority are appropriate to the Fund; and whether or not the investment policies, standards, and procedures established by the Authority have been complied with in all material respects. - Whether the Authority's operations across all aspects of its organisation are consistent with best practice, in particular whether the level of investment management fees represents the optimal level of fees to meet the Fund's investment objectives and strategies. - The investment performance of the Fund to date, including an assessment of how the Fund has performed against a passive fund management benchmark.
+- Whether or not, and how effectively and efficiently the Authority is performing its functions under section 15D of the Act. - Whether or not the investment policies, standards, and procedures established by the Authority are appropriate to the Fund and have been complied with in all material respects. - Whether the Authority's operations across all aspects of its organisation are consistent with best practice, in particular whether the level of investment management fees represents the optimal level of fees to meet the Fund's investment objectives and strategies. - The investment performance of the Fund to date, including an assessment of how the Fund has performed against a passive fund management benchmark.